 We like to promote resident involvement in steering home life and to develop a sense of shared ownership of the home.
 Friends and families are encouraged to pay their part and are free to visit whenever they want.
 They are particularly welcome to involve themselves with residents who have memory problems and help the staff to create their life stories, as the more we learn, the more effective we can be.

 There is no shortage of things to do, as we have full programme of activities to suit all tastes.
 We think that keeping mind and body active in the company of others means that adapting to a new way of life and making new friends is that much easier.

-Jill Fletcher, our local manager welcomes you to visit or to call her on 01902 866890 if you have any questions.
+Our manager Beverley Aldridge welcomes you to visit or to call on 01902 866890 if you have any questions.

 Ladies In Pink

 At Newcross we understand that stimulating activity is a key facet of effective care.
 Many residents enjoy the simple pleasures of life, like taking a walk to the park or the shops for a newspaper.
 But with two dedicated Activity Coordinators (the Ladies in Pink) at our disposal running a seven day schedule of events, there are plenty of engaging activities to stimulate both mind and body.
 Here are a sample of our clubs: